 Community Solar Garden

-Minnesota Power’s first community solar garden, to be generating electricity late this year, will be a simple way for customers to participate in solar without the need to install a system on their own home or business.
-It’s a safe, flexible and convenient choice for customers who want to go solar but either rent or don’t have a location that is well-suited to generating electricity from the sun.
+Minnesota Power’s community solar garden is a simple way for customers to participate in solar without having to install a system on their own home or business.
+It’s a safe, flexible and convenient choice for customers who want to go solar but either rent or don’t have a location suitable for generating electricity from the sun.

 Minnesota Power Community Solar Pilot Program FAQs